 Brother Elias P. Smith

-Elias P. Smith, son of Uriah and Susan (Peck) Smith, was born September 14, 1810 in Woodstock, Vermont.
+Elias P. Smith, Shaker musician and clarinetist, was born September 14, 1810 in Woodstock, Vermont, the son of Uriah and Susan (Peck) Smith.

 Elias was the namesake of his then-famous uncle, Elias Smith (1769-1846), a physician, journalist, and clergyman who co-founded a religious denomination known as the Christian Connexion and published The Herald of Gospel Liberty in 1808, said to be the first religious newspaper published in the world.